fuhua-ing/docker-nginx-webdav/README.md

 It will serve files located in your /media folder

-PUT and DELETE methods will be restricted only to the host specified in WRITE_HOST variable
+PUT, DELETE, MKCOL, COPY, MOVE and PUT methods will be restricted only to the host specified in WRITE_HOST variable

+Localtime can be set by specifying LOCALZONE="Europe/Madrid" for instance